pgarbe/garbe.io/_posts/2019-03-21-construct-your-own-cdk-construct-library.md

 I hope this guide helps you a bit.
 Please, don't be afraid and share your feedback with me.

-Currently, there's a lack of overview what CDK Constructs in the community exists.
+Currently, there's a lack of overview of what CDK Constructs in the community exists.
 Hopefully, this will change in the near future.
 In the meantime, a good starting point is [Awesome CDK](https://github.com/eladb/awesome-cdk), a "curated list of awesome projects related to the CDK.